George E. Loyau

 George Ettienne Loyau (15 April 1835 – 23 April 1898) was an English-born traveller, poet and historian in Australia, best known as the author and editor of Notable South Australians.
+He also wrote as George Chanson, 'Cosmopolite' and Roundabout.

 History

 Loyau was born in London, a son of George Ettienne Loyau and Catharine Loyau, née Chanson, and emigrated to Australia aboard Investigator, arriving in Sydney in August 1853; according to his own accounts despatched by his mother, who was related to the Earl of Chichester.

 He travelled extensively throughout Australia, working at a variety of occupations, but from 1860 to 1890 chiefly worked as editor of various newspapers and magazines: